 There’s something strange happening around the globe… but it’s awesome!

 Lifestyles and needs are changing, and consequently, our houses are shrinking.
-The tiny house movement has blown up in the past few years, shifting the traditional North American housing models towards a more practical, finance-friendly blueprint.
-The movement is garnering attention from people fed up with the current consumerist/utility-based lifestyle which has placed millions of people in debt.
+The tiny house movement has blown up in the past few years, shifting the traditional North American housing models toward a more practical, finance-friendly blueprint.
+The movement is garnering attention from people fed up with the current consumerist/utility-based lifestyle, which has placed millions of people in debt.
 Now, the idea of living your dream is no longer a cliché.

 The typical American home is around 2,600 square feet, while the typical small or tiny house is around 100-400 square feet.
 These tiny houses come in all shapes, sizes, and forms, focusing on smaller spaces and simplified living.
 Jay Shafer, tiny house advocate and founder of Four Lights Tiny House Company, says that, unlike sprawling houses, tiny houses demand that their dwellers downsize to the essentials.
 Shafer states that tiny houses are undiluted reflections of the people who live in them.

 “A tiny house is any house in which all the space is being used well,” he says.
 “When my friends and I founded the Small House Society… that was our definition and we’re sticking to it.”

 This means that if two people lived in a 300 square foot pad and could call it a tiny house, then eight people living in a 2,000 square foot house could boast the same title.
 The idea is about simplicity and practical living.

 Let’s be honest — who wants to spend the majority of their youthful years paying off such massive debt?
 The stress, money, and time wasted paying off a mortgage just isn’t worth it.
 Sure, houses can be a great investment in the long run, but with real estate prices skyrocketing, especially in urban centers, this just isn’t an option for most.